 Habits: Mainly nocturnal, becomes active at sunset.
 By day the

 Striped owl roosts in dense foliage of small trees or shrubs, sometimes on

 the ground beneath vegetation cover or even in pine plantation.
 During the

 non-breeding season several individuals may gather in flocks and roost

 together by daytime.
 These owls fly with rather shallow and rapid wing beats

 over open areas.
-Home range can be approximately 7 square kilometers (2.7
+Home range can be approximately 7 square km.

 The usual vocalization is a long strident wheeyoo.
 The song of the male is

-a series of well-spaced hoots while female gives a similar but shrill song.
+a series of well-spaced hoots while female gives a similar but more shrill song.